ConvertKit/ConvertKitSDK-PHP/SETUP.md

 ### Running PHPStan

-In the Plugin's directory, run the following command to run PHPStan, which will perform static analysis on the code, checking it meets required standards, that PHP DocBlocks are valid, WordPress action/filter DocBlocks are valid etc:
+In the Plugin's directory, run the following command to run PHPStan, which will perform static analysis on the code, checking it meets required standards, that PHP DocBlocks are valid etc:

 ```bash
 vendor/bin/phpstan --memory-limit=1G